fizzbee-io/fizzbee/README.md

 A Formal specification language and model checker to specify distributed systems.
+Try out now at (Fizzbee Online Playground)(https://fizzbee.io/).
+No installation needed.

 # Docs
 If you are familiar with [TLA+](https://lamport.azurewebsites.net/tla/tla.html), this would be a quick start [From TLA+ to Fizz](https://github.com/fizzbee-io/fizzbee/blob/main/docs/fizzbee-quick-start-for-tlaplus-users.md)

 # Run a model checker
 For now, no prebuilt binaries.
+But you can try without installation at https://fizzbee.io/

+Or Install from source.
 - Bazel: You need bazel installed to build.
 [Bazelisk](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#installation) is the recommended way to use bazel.
 Rename the binary to bazel and put it part of your PATH.
 - gcc: This project uses protobuf.
 Bazel proto_library does not use precompiled protoc, and it builds from scratch.
 It requires g++ compiler. `sudo apt update; sudo apt install g++`